rapPayne/AgileGadgets-com/src/pages/blog/kaggle-dataset-google-colab.md

 > **Tip:** You can also use <a href="https://spacy.io/" target="_blank" rel="noopener noreferrer">spaCy</a> for this.
 ---

-1. Convert all text to lowercase so that "Best", "best" and "BEST" are treated the same.
+1. Convert all text to lowercase so that "Best", "best" and "BEST" are treated as the same word.

 ```python
 stratified_sample['Summary'] = stratified_sample['Summary'].str.lower()